YahiDar/AQ-SDR/README.md

 At the end of this readme file, you will see a description of the dataset tools and some explanation.

-The bash script will produce a dataset ready for running through the following directory tree:
+The bash script will produce a dataset ready for running through the following directory trees:

 ```